Content and Trigger warnings:

 Maël chuckled and shoved Cam gently with his shoulder.
 “We did.”

 Maël glanced at his brother.
 For the past five ilayears, he’d had to travel to the auctions without Cam.
-Often, he’d had to fly dragon-back from distant craft-holds to see to the business of buying stock for the main income-generating business in their kingdom.
+Often, he’d had to fly dragon-back from distant craft-holds to see to the business of buying indentured contracts for the main income-generating business in their monarchy.
 Cam had been so busy making up lost time with his trials that he’d had to avoid the added responsibility.

 Maël had been surprised when Cam wanted to join him today.
 But when his brother had said he’d desperately needed a day of amusement—an escape from his growing duties as their father groomed him for rule—Maël had been pleased to have his company.

 As the horde parted for them, he often paused to intently examine the offerings of both crowd and street vendors.
 As usual, his presence drew attention.
 The glances were understandable considering Maël’s fey, cat-like beauty, firmly-sculpted body, and minimal clothing.
-Like many practicing companions, regardless of sex or gender, Maël went shirtless, showing off his extensive Companion’s tattoo.
+Like many practicing companions, regardless of sex or gender, he went shirtless, showing off his extensive companion’s tattoo.
 The ink covered more than half of his exposed flesh in brilliant strokes of blue, green, and metallic silver.
 Both Maël and Li were companions by trade.
-Maël’s tattoo was a mark both of high status and an indication of the long years of study and practice he’d put into the arts and sciences of giving both pleasure and pain.
+His tattoo was a mark of high status and an illustration of the long years of study and practice he’d put into the arts and sciences of giving both pleasure and pain.

 He wore a wide, brown leather belt, a hand-span in width wrapped around his waist.
 The dark brown of the leather complimented Maël’s golden-brown skin.
 Two thick, gold, wire-work bracelets—ornately crafted to depict the willow tree of Erieria—encircled his muscular wrists.
-Maël also wore his guild companion’s bright gold torc and armbands, they glinted in the sunlight.
+He also wore his Guild Companion’s bright gold torc and armbands, they glinted in the sunlight.

-Cam stood with his arms crossed over his vest, watching Maël as he lost himself, again, to artwork.
+Cam stood with his arms crossed over his vest.
+Maël lost himself, again, to artwork.
 His brother’s lust for art almost exceeded his need for sex.
+Maybe I should increase the size of the museum.
+Substantially.

 The crowd grew closer to him, and Cam repressed a smile.
-He shook his head.
 Incredibly skilled in the arts of sensuality, Maël’s control of his other gifts sometimes lacked.
 Whenever he became distracted or emotional, repression of his metaphysical gift of Expressive Aphrodisia faded.
 The lovely shopkeeper of the stall that he stood in front of fussed with her hair, then licked her lips.
-Her gaze intently caressed Maël’s facial limning, his tattoos, and everything physical that Maël had to offer.
+Her gaze intently caressed his facial limning, his tattoos, and everything physical that he had to offer.
 She trailed the fingers of one hand down over a heavy breast to caress the full curve of her belly.

 Chuckling a little, Cam looked up to Li and canted his head sideways, drawing xyr attention to Maël.

-Cam looked back to where Maël stood laughing with the storekeeper, his head thrown back.
-Cam loved Maël’s free spirit, his intelligence, ability with people, wry humor, and his lust for life.
+Maël stood laughing with the storekeeper, his head thrown back.
+Cam loved Maël’s free spirit, his intelligence, deliberate, studied ability with people, wry humor, and his lust for life.
 He’d always been the naturally less austere of the two of them.
-Maël could make anybody laugh, bring anyone pleasure.
+He could make almost anybody laugh, bring almost anyone pleasure.
 Cam grinned up at Li as his brother’s laughter lifted his mood.
-Also a professionally trained, tattooed, Guild Companion, Cam’s beloved Li—his heart-mate and twin-flame—stood watching his brother, xyr other lover in their polyamorous vee.
+Also a professionally trained, tattooed Guild Companion, Cam’s beloved Li—his heart-mate and twin-flame—stood watching his brother, xyr other lover in their polyamorous vee.

-Xie was Cam’s titled Royal Companion, a bodyguard and a gifted assassin—but above all, xie was one of the people he couldn’t live without.
-From xyr vantage high on xyr chopines, xie watched Maël with deep affection in xyr eyes.
+Xie was Cam’s titled Royal Companion, a bodyguard, and a gifted assassin—but above all, xie was one of the people he couldn’t live without.
+From xyr vantage high on xyr chopines, xyr green-gold eyes held deep affection for Maël.
 It always pleased Cam that two people he loved so well cared deeply for one another.
-They walked on as soon as Maël rejoined them, a faint hint of color riding his cheeks, a smile on his lips, and a well-wrapped piece of art in his possession.
+They walked on as soon as Maël rejoined them, a faint hint of colour riding his cheeks, a smile on his lips, and a well-wrapped piece of art in his possession.

 “Well, that’ll teach me to look too closely at artwork in public!”
-Maël shook his head with a rueful expression and handed the art to his curvy, black-haired secretary.
+Maël shook his head with a rueful expression and handed the piece to his curvy, black-haired assistant.

 Cam gestured to the auction house ahead of them.
 “Don’t get too distracted in there, hmm?”